sagedemage/opengl_window_windows_port/README.md

 # OpenGL Window - Windows Port
 Port of the OpenGL window on Windows.
-There is a setup guide to setup OpenGL with Visual Studio 2022 on Windows.
+There is a setup guide to setup OpenGL with Visual Studio 2022 for Windows.

 ![OpengGL Window](./screenshots/opengl_window.webp)